thomaszdxsn/edgedb-docs/doc/edgeql/overview.rst

 =======

 EdgeQL is a functional language in the sense that every expression is a composition of one or more queries.
-A *query* is an expression that produces a set of values and is evaluated according to the algorithm below.
-A nested query is called a *subquery*.

-Subqueries can be *explicit*, such as a :eql:stmt:`SELECT` statement, or *implicit*, as dictated by the semantics of a function, operator or a statement clause.
+Queries can be *explicit*, such as a :eql:stmt:`SELECT` statement, or *implicit*, as dictated by the semantics of a function, operator or a statement clause.